-RV Water Heater Troubleshooting
+RV Hot Water Heater Troubleshooting

 There are many different problems that you can experience with your RV hot water heater.
-Whether your RV propane water heater won’t light, or you need ideas for your RV electric hot water heater troubleshooting, this guide can help.
+Whether your RV propane water heater won’t light, or you need ideas for RV electric water heater troubleshooting, this guide can help.

 If Your RV Hot Water Heater Makes Noises

 Screeching noises can happen when pressurized water is being forced through tight spaces.
-These tight spaces can be kinks in flexible pipes or improperly-functioning valves.
+These tight spaces can be kinks in flexible pipes or improperly functioning valves.
 First, check the hose connections to your unit, and then ensure that the valves are fully opened.

 The valves should always be fully open or fully closed—these are shutoff valves, not flow regulator valves.
 Do not try to limit hot water flow with these knobs.